Table of Contents

 You can receive a partial disability award for a maximum of 500 weeks.

-If you are offered light-duty work, you may consider turning it down if the job is not within your medical work restrictions.
+If your employer offers light-duty work, you may consider turning it down if the job is not within your medical work restrictions.
 Why would you want to go back to work with an injury, even if the work will be less physically demanding?
 Many of us would rather take the appropriate amount of time to focus on recovering from the work injury.

 Though you may be tempted to turn down light-duty work, you may want to weigh your options carefully.
 Turning down an offer of light-duty work can put your workers’ comp benefits at risk.
 Employers in Pennsylvania have the right to offer qualifying injured employees modified duty work.
 This often includes work assignments that are light-duty or alternative work programs.